davidrhoden/davidrhoden-basic-netlify/timeline/315-tricou-interior.md

 I guess it's dumb to show pictures of your belongings but I got robbed a couple of weeks after this was taken so, if you're casing the place: too late!

 I just wanted to compare it with [this apartment](/timeline/532-pacific-street-brooklyn/).
-I thought i had grown up.
+I thought I had grown up.